 busdox-docid-qns

 Applies to: all document type identifiers in all components

+Note: this scheme identifier is always case sensitive

 PEPPOL Customization Identifiers

 The Customization Identifier is defined in the relevant PEPPOL BIS specification.
 A PEPPOL Access Point MUST treat the identifier as an atomic string.
 The definition of the customization identifier within the BIS specifications should be defined according to the CEN BII rules.